mwganson/joint/README.md

 Here I tried to put the properties related to the dimensions of the joints in one place.
 All of these are float values interpreted as millimeters.
 If you experiment with these values you can easily see which dimension each controls.

 ### Depth (float)
-Depth is how deep into the face the joint will be or if it's a Tenon how far above the face it will extend.
+Depth is how deep into the face the joint will be or if it's a Tenon or Cantilever Hook how far above the face it will extend.

 ### Finger Angle (float)
 ### Finger Angle2 (float)